con2/harakka/docs/developers/supabase-local-development.md

 # Supabase Local Development Guide

-Note: This guide predates our Supabase Branching workflow.
-For the current, recommended process (branching + GitHub integration), see docs/developers/Supabase.md.
-The steps below focus on running Supabase locally and basic CLI usage.
+This guide focuses on local Supabase (Docker + CLI).
+For branching, migrations, and the GitHub integration, use the canonical guide: docs/developers/Supabase.md.

 This guide covers setting up the Supabase CLI for team development, including installation and local development workflow.